Nexfinity/CakeyBot-Wiki/core/web-dashboard.md

 2) Authenticate with their Discord account
 3) Select a server from the list of servers they have permission to manage
 4) If Cakey Bot is not in the selected server, they will be prompted to invite the bot first

+## Server Homepage
+After selecting a server, administrators are taken to that server's homepage.
+This page displays:

+* Server statistics (member count, channel count, etc.)
+* Core bot settings (prefix, default music volume, language)
+* Quick access to all available configuration modules

+This serves as the central hub from which administrators can navigate to other sections of the dashboard.

 ## Manage/Customize